 Want to delete an app that's taking up storage on your iPhone or iPad and space on its Home screen?
-It's generally very easy, but some of the pre-installed Apple apps are a bit more tricky to get rid of.
+It's generally very easy, but some of the preinstalled Apple apps are trickier to get rid of.

-In iOS 10 Apple made it possible to remove some preinstalled Apple apps from your iPad or iPhone, but not all.
+Since the launch of iOS 10, Apple has let you remove some preinstalled Apple apps from your iPad or iPhone... but not all.
 In this article we explain how to remove the apps that you can delete, and how to hide the ones you can't.

 If you're short of space on your iPhone or iPad one of the quickest ways to increase the storage available to you is to delete apps.
 This is actually very easy to do, in most cases.